- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 How many candles should you put on your dog’s birthday cake?
 The classic response is that one dog year equals seven human years; however, this is a myth, and calculating your dog’s age is a bit more complicated.

-Knowing your dog’s age isn’t just for fun; it’s key to determining what kind of vet care your pup needs, especially when it comes to vaccines.
+Knowing your dog’s age isn’t just for fun; it’s key to determining what kind of vet care your pup needs, especially when it comes to working out how often they need wellness visits to pinpoint underlying health problems.

 Below, we’ll examine how to calculate dog years to human years and how to keep them happy and healthy, whatever their age.